huggingface/optimum-benchmark/README.md

 *News* 📰

-- PyPI package is now available for installation: `pip install optimum-benchmark` 🎉 [check it out](https://pypi.org/project/optimum-benchmark/) !
+- 🥳 PyPI package is now available for installation: `pip install optimum-benchmark` 🎉 [check it out](https://pypi.org/project/optimum-benchmark/) !
+- numactl support for Process and Torchrun launchers to control the NUMA nodes on which the benchmark runs 🧠
-- Hosted 4 minimal docker images (`cpu`, `cuda`, `rocm`, `cuda-ort`) in [packages](https://github.com/huggingface/optimum-benchmark/pkgs/container/optimum-benchmark) for testing, benchmarking and reproducibility 🐳
+- 4 minimal docker images (`cpu`, `cuda`, `rocm`, `cuda-ort`) in [packages](https://github.com/huggingface/optimum-benchmark/pkgs/container/optimum-benchmark) for testing, benchmarking and reproducibility 🐳
-- Added vLLM backend for benchmarking [vLLM](https://github.com/vllm-project/vllm)'s inference engine 🚀
+- vLLM backend for benchmarking [vLLM](https://github.com/vllm-project/vllm)'s inference engine 🚀
-- Hosted the codebase of the [LLM-Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard) 🥇
+- Hosting the codebase of the [LLM-Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard) 🥇
-- Added Py-TXI backend for benchmarking [Py-TXI](https://github.com/IlyasMoutawwakil/py-txi/tree/main) 🚀
+- Py-TXI backend for benchmarking [Py-TXI](https://github.com/IlyasMoutawwakil/py-txi/tree/main) 🚀
-- Introduced a Python API for running isolated benchmarks from the comfort of your Python scripts 🐍
+- Python API for running isolated and distributed benchmarks with Python scripts 🐍
-- Simplified the CLI interface for running benchmarks using the Hydra CLI 🧪
+- Simpler CLI interface for running benchmarks (runs and sweeps) using the Hydra 🧪

 *Motivations* 🎯